Mungo Distinguished Professor

 |Resources:||Curriculum Vitae [pdf]|

-Sanjay L. Ahire is a Professor of Global Supply Chain and Operations Management (GSCOM) at the Darla Moore School of Business at the University of South Carolina (UofSC).
+Sanjay L. Ahire is a Professor of Operations and Supply Chain Management at the Darla Moore School of Business, University of South Carolina (UofSC).
 Dr. Ahire holds a Ph.D. in management science from the University of Alabama (1992).
 He also holds a master’s degree in management studies (1985) and a bachelor’s degree in chemical engineering (1982), both from the University of Bombay (India).
 Dr. Ahire is the Co-Director of the UofSC-Operations and Supply Chain Center.
 He heads the unique industry-validated Sonoco-UofSC Lean Six Sigma Green Belt Certification initiative that has graduated more than 1,300 students with this valuable certification before graduation.

-In March 2012, Ahire became the first tenured university professor to be certified as a Six Sigma Master Black Belt by the American Society for Quality.
-This was in recognition for his demonstrated expertise in strategic and tactical supply chain and internal operations consulting to manufacturing and service firms, his mentoring experience and his research accomplishments.
-He has led more than 100 operations/process improvement consulting projects for diverse clients, such as Avaya Telecom, Carolinas Healthcare System, Colonial Life, Cummins, General Electric, General Motors, Johnson & Johnson, MeadWestvaco, Michelin-Snider, NCR, Palmetto Health, Pricewaterhouse Coopers, Siemens, Sonoco Products Company, Wal-Mart and Westinghouse Electric.
+In March 2012, Dr. Ahire became the first tenured university professor to be certified as a Six Sigma Master Black Belt by the American Society for Quality.
+This was in recognition for his demonstrated expertise in strategic and tactical supply chain and internal operations consulting to manufacturing and service firms, his mentoring experience, and his research accomplishments.
+He has led more than 100 operations/process improvement consulting projects for diverse clients, such as Avaya Telecom, Carolinas Healthcare System, Collins Aerospace, Colonial Life, Cummins, General Electric, General Motors, Johnson & Johnson, McLeod Health, MeadWestvaco, Michelin-Snider, NCR, Palmetto Health, Pricewaterhouse Coopers, Siemens, Sonoco Products Company, UPS, Walmart, and Westinghouse Electric.
 These projects have helped the client firms tackle diverse challenges, including sourcing strategies, supplier collaboration, logistics and distribution networks design and optimization, and internal operations improvement in manufacturing and service organizations.
-Ahire has also conducted significant operations improvement projects in nonprofit social organizations such as American Red Cross, EdVenture Children’s Science Museum, Family Shelters, Free Medical Clinics, Harvest Hope Food Banks, Ronald McDonald House of Charity, SC Immigrant Violence Network, SC HIV-AIDS Council, SC Thrive, Sisters of Charity of South Carolina, and Soup Kitchens.
+Dr. Ahire has also conducted numerous significant operations improvement projects in non-profit social organizations such as American Red Cross, EdVenture Children’s Science Museum, Family Shelters, Free Medical Clinics, Harvest Hope Food Banks, Ronald McDonald House of Charity, SC Immigrant Violence Network, SC HIV-AIDS Council, SC Thrive, Sisters of Charity of South Carolina, and Soup Kitchens.

-Ahire has published several research articles in various leading journals, including Management Science, European Journal of Operational Research, Journal of Operations Management, Production and Operations Management, Decision Sciences and IEEE Transactions on Engineering Management.
-His research has been well-cited and used by researchers and practicing managers.
-As of February 2017, Ahire’s research papers have accrued more than 4,700 citations.
-One of his articles on quality management has accrued more than 2,000 citations in scholarly literature (scholar.google.com), and has been judged as the 5th most cited refereed research article published in the reputed Decision Sciences Journal over its 50-year publication history.
-Dr. Ahire has also published extensively (9 articles) in Interfaces, the flagship applied research/consulting scholarly journal of INFORMS, based on his consulting work with GE, Wal-Mart and others.
+Dr. Ahire has published several research articles in various leading journals, including Management Science, European Journal of Operational Research, Journal of Operations Management, Production and Operations Management, Decision Sciences, and IEEE Transactions on Engineering Management.
+With 7,000 Google Scholar citations, his research has recognized and used by researchers and practicing managers globally.
+One of his articles on quality management has accrued more than 2,700 citations in scholarly literature (scholar.google.com), and has been judged as the 5th most cited refereed research article published in the reputed Decision Sciences Journal over its 50-year publication history.
+Dr. Ahire has also published extensively (9 articles) in Interfaces, the flagship refereed applied research journal of INFORMS.

 Empirical evaluation of operations improvement strategies; practical application of operations improvement techniques; application of operations strategy and supply chain management principles to OM academics; high-value consulting for enhancing returns from Lean Six Sigma campaigns.